Tour rookie Riley rolls to a 62 and 2-shot lead in Tampa

 AP Golf Writer

-And just like that, a Masters invitation is in view for Riley, a 25-year-old PGA Tour rookie.
+From the upslope of the bunker in front of the ninth green, 70 feet away, Riley blasted it hard and watched it bang into the cup on the fly for another birdie.

+“It was really impressive,” Thomas said.
+“It’s a big moment for a rookie — anybody — and he handled it like a rock star and made 9 under look very, very easy.”

-He played before the largest gallery at steamy Innisbrook, most of them there to watch the other Alabama alum in the pairing.
-Justin Thomas did his part with a third consecutive 66, which any other year would have set a tournament record.
+Thomas did his part with a third straight 66, which any other year would have set the 54-hole scoring record at the Valspar Championship.
+Just not this one after Riley’s performance.

-Riley stole the show with a creative chip-and-run from out of the rough and under a tree, and with a 70-foot bunker shot that clanged into the cup on the fly at No. 9.
-Those were two of his nine birdies on the Copperhead course — he had only 20 putts for the round — that helped him turn a five-shot deficit into a two-shot lead.

-“It’s always fun when you get to play with a good buddy and Justin obviously is one of the best players in the world,” Riley said.
-“There was definitely a level of comfort there for that.”

 Riley was at 18-under 195, breaking by four the tournament record last set a year ago by Sam Burns, who remains very much in the mix to win back-to-back.

-Matthew NeSmith, who set the 36-hole record and led by four shots when he made the turn, made his first bogey of the week at No. 10 and dropped three more shots.
+NeSmith, who set the 36-hole record and led by four shots when he made the turn, made his first bogey of the week at No. 10 and then made three more.
 He sprinkled in enough birdies and a solid par save on the 18th for a 69.

 Riley and NeSmith will be in the final group Sunday.

 Thomas and Burns (67) were three shots behind and have the experience of winning.
-Adam Hadwin, who won at Innisbrook five years ago for his only PGA Tour title, shot 70 and was five shots behind.
+The only other player within five shots was Adam Hadwin, who won at Innisbrook five years ago for his only PGA Tour title.
+He shot 70 and was at 13-under 200.

+Thomas is now 14 under for the three rounds on the back nine alone.
+He needs a better start on Sunday, but has few complaints about his game.

+“Didn’t feel like a great round playing with Davis,” he said.
+“But yeah, it was a solid day and put myself in a good position for tomorrow.”

 NeSmith had reason to wonder what happened.
 He did everything right, with birdies on the par 5s, at 15-foot birdie putt on No. 7 and an 8-foot birdie on the ninth to reach 18 under.